 Prepare Ahead Of Time and Be Patient

 It can throw our hormones for a bit of a loop going on and off birth control pills.
 Sometimes our bodies just need time to sort things out.

 While time alone may not get rid of your acne post birth control pill, being patient with your body as it adjusts can help ease the transition.
 Post birth controlacne will usually peak around 6 months, so if your acne hasn't improved by then you may need a backup plan.

 Recovering from post birth control acne can take some time, but you'll get there.

-In the meantime, indulge in a little more TLC, and appreciate the skin you're in whether you're experiencing a breakout or not.
+In the meantime, indulge in a little more self care, and appreciate the skin you're in whether you're experiencing a breakout or not.